msgilling/SEI_Project-4/README.md

 # sei-project-4 - night daze app ⛅️
 # Overview
-My final project as a Software Engineer Immersive Student at General Assembly was to create a full-stack application with a React front-end and Django back-end.
+My final project as a Software Engineer Immersive Student at General Assembly was to create a full-stack application with a React frontend and Django back-end.
 It was a solo project where I made sure to focus on it being mobile responsive first.

 *‘night daze’* is a sky themed social media app where users can upload photos of the sky to share with one another from their devices.
 Users can register and upload a custom profile image then upload, edit and delete their posts, comment on each other's images and view their own profile to admire their own collection.